-Special Exception – A grant of a specific use that would not be appropriate generally or without restriction and shall be based upon a finding that certain conditions governing special exceptions as detailed in this Ordinance exist, that the use conforms to the Comprehensive Plan for the Town of Easton and is compatible with the existing neighborhood.
+Special Exception – A grant of a specific use that would not be appropriate generally or without restriction and shall be based upon a finding that certain conditions governing special exceptions as detailed in this Code exist, that the use conforms to the Comprehensive Plan for the Town of Easton and is compatible with the existing neighborhood.

 Special Medical Treatment Facility – A facility that has special equipment and technicians to provide unique or specialized services for diagnosis or treatment of patients.